Key Facts 2024/25

 Capital Gains

 Capital gains tax (CGT) is owed on profits earned ('gains') whenever you sell or transfer shares or any other assets (e.g., a second home).
 Your gains can be set against some losses you might have occurred.
 If your total gains exceed your annual allowance, you will have to pay CGT on those gains.
-Your annual allowance for the 2023/24 tax year is £6,000, and this is reducing to £3,000 in the following tax year 2024/25.
+Your annual allowance for the 2024/25 tax year is £3,000.

 What if I file my taxes incorrectly?